IMingGarson/meme-LINE-ChatBot/README.md

 Select memes you like and to see what happens :D.

-# TODO

-A user can select one meme and type any content then send those data to backend.
-Once requested, a customized meme shall be returned to the user.

 # Disclaimer

 This project is meant for self-practice and not for commercial use.